Languages & parity

 TypeScript/JavaScript (@cendor/*, on npm — ESM-only, Node LTS first, edge runtimes

 supported).
-Both are implementations of the same versioned format specs,
+Both are implementations of the same versioned format specs (opens in a new tab),

 so the artifacts that matter — cassettes, audit chains, price tables, bus events — are